 Rhetoric and the Ethics of Attention

-Contemporary citizens are anxious about how screens and speakers and gadgets have contributed to a culture-wide attention deficit disorder.
+Contemporary citizens worry that screens and speakers and gadgets have created a culture-wide attention deficit disorder.
 See the punditry of wildly popular titles, many of which have short titles for distracted readers: Blink (Gladwell), Rapt (Gallagher), Quiet (Cain), and The Shallows (Carr).
-But these works offer a thin account of the interaction of discourse and attention.
-This lecture draws on the thought of theologian William Desmond and phenomenologist Michael Polanyi in order to notice the ways that discourse and attention intersect, often at points where discourse sounds like nonsense and where attention looks unfocused.
+But these works offer a thin account of the interaction of speech and attention.
+This lecture draws on Christian theology and rhetorical theory in order to extend three theses about an ethics of attention.

 What Is Eloquence Good for?

 We live in a time when speech has been emptied out.
 Everything has been texted, emailed, tweeted, posted, tagged, liked, yik-yakked, and commented-upon before we can even open our mouths.
 Does practicing eloquent speech matter?
 This talk examines the rhetoric of one character in the Book of Job—a frank and copiously spoken man named Elihu.
 Unlike all the other characters in this drama, he seeks to recover Job’s speech, not just his stuff.
 This lecture seeks to equip more Elihus for the conversations of our communities—an urgent task in a day of when digital mediation and social networking too often disclose how little we find to say well.

 Craig E. Mattson, Ph.D, Communication Studies, Regent University